sapegin/washingcode-book/manuscript/book.md

 Now there’s no doubt that the code for both test IDs is really the same.

-Sometimes code that looks almost the same really has to be different.
-In some cases it’s easy:
+Sometimes code that looks almost the same is slightly different:

 <!-- const dispatch = () => {}, changeIsWordDocumentExportSuccessful = () => {} -->